davemers0160/SDR/pluto/README.md

 # Analog Devices ADALM Pluto Example Projects
 This part of the repository is designed to show examples of the ADI Pluto and the IIO Library on both Windows and Linux.
 Details of the [Pluto](https://wiki.analog.com/university/tools/pluto) can be found at the link.

-## Driver Install
+## Library and Driver Install
 The primary instructions for the installation of the IIO Library are located here: [What is libiio?](https://wiki.analog.com/resources/tools-software/linux-software/libiio)

-There are two options for the installation.
+There are two options for the libiio installation.
 1. Binary Install
 2. Building and Install LIBIIO from source
 -- Windows: [Building libiio in Visual Studio](https://wiki.analog.com/resources/tools-software/linux-software/building_libiio_for_windows)